-In order to be eligible for financial aid or student work, students must meet all of the following criteria:
+In order to be eligible for financial aid, students must meet all of the following criteria:

 - a.
 Financial need established through the financial aid form. - b.
 Full-time undergraduate degree status. - c.
 Accumulated grade-point average of not less than 2.0.